-When I started this life project on June 20th, 2016, something in my life was off.
-Despite wonderful life coaches, self-help books, conversations about love on Love Bites Radio, and the support of my family, something had to be figured out.
+When I started this life project on June 20th, 2016, something was off.
+Despite wonderful life coaches, self-help books, conversations about love on Love Bites Radio, and the support of my family, something had to change.

-By removing the clutter from my time, space, body, and mind one at a time, I found the answers I was looking for within myself. — answers to questions I didn’t even realize I had!
-The process felt both harder and more natural than those other methods because I had created it for me specifically.
+By removing clutter from my time, space, body, and mind, I found answers within myself to questions I didn’t realize I had!
+The process felt both harder and more natural than previous methods because I created it for me.

-That’s the core of My Year of Abstinence, I guess.
+That’s the weird core of My Year of Abstinence, I guess.
 It’s a self-self-help project.

-The following summarizes the emotional and practical process that guided me from one Challenge to the next.
-I hope you’ll see the following like a guidebook you take on a wild hike: have fun planning your trip but leave room for wandering now and then, too.
-I 1000% encourage you to adapt to what feels true to you.
-You never know what crazy experience will come from it.
+As some lovely people have asked for guidance on how to maybe do something like this for themselves, the following summarizes the process that guided me from one Challenge to the next.
+Use it like a guidebook for a wild hike: have fun planning but leave room for wandering, too.
+Adapt to what feels true to you.

 THE EMOTIONAL PREP

-The following questions are written in journal form, but express however feels good for you: type, draw, talk into the voice memo app on your phone, whatever!
-Reflection and recording lock in the whys and help track significant experiences and changes.
-Dan Gilbert’s Stumbling Upon Happiness is a fun companion for this exploratory process.
+Journal, type, draw, talk into the voice memo app on your phone, whatever!
+Just think, reflect, and record why, significant experiences, and changes.
+(Dan Gilbert’s Stumbling Upon Happiness is a fun companion for this exploratory process.)

 - What about my life most feels “off” right now?

-- What does me “doing less” look like in my life?
+- What does “doing less” look like for my life?
 When I think of the idea of “doing less”, what happens in my body?
 Do I get anxious and scared?
-Does anything tense up?
 If so, can I identify the source of that anxiety?
-Do I feel calmer and lighter?
-Does my body relax and thank me for the thought?
+Or do I feel calmer and lighter?
+Does my body relax and thank me?
 If so, can I identify why I don’t do that more for myself?

 THE PRACTICAL PREP

-Example: In January, I failed to curb how much television I watch.
-Watching television can be considered a bad habit, but I didn’t consider it one for me.
-The removal of negative thought was the bad habit I really wanted to change, and the one I did successfully.
+In January, I failed to curb how much television I watch because I didn’t want to change the habit.
+The removal of negative thought was the habit I wanted to change and the one I did successfully.
 The lesson?
 Focus on something that means something to you so that you’ll dedicate yourself to it wholeheartedly.
 That will help shift your inner reality.